xbeat/Machine-Learning/README.md

 Introduction to MLflow and LLMs

 MLflow is an open-source platform designed to manage the entire machine learning lifecycle, from experimentation to deployment.
 Large Language Models (LLMs) are advanced AI models capable of understanding and generating human-like text.
 This presentation explores how to leverage MLflow to streamline the development and deployment of LLMs using Python, enhancing efficiency in machine learning workflows.

+## Accelerate Pandas with Parallel Processing

+Introduction to Pandas Parallelization

+Parallel processing in Pandas leverages multiple CPU cores to significantly accelerate data operations.
+The pandarallel library seamlessly integrates with existing Pandas code, allowing for easy parallelization of apply, map, and other operations without complex multiprocessing implementation.

 ## Bounded Analytic Functions in Python